Job vacancies in the Special Educational Needs sector.

 Line Manager/Reporting into: Head of Academic Support

-Reddam House Berkshire is seeking to appoint a committed and dynamic Full-Time Academic Support Teacher for our Middle and Senior School to join our Academic Support department as soon as possible.
+Reddam House Berkshire is seeking to appoint a committed and dynamic Peripatetic Academic Support Teacher for our Junior School (with the potential to support in our Middle School Y7-9) to join our Academic Support department from September 2026.

-The primary focus of this post will be in the delivery of Key Stage 3, 4 and 5 English and study skills, teaching students on a 1:1 basis from a bespoke plan the have created.
+The primary focus of this post will be in the delivery of Key Stage 1 and 2 English and Maths skills.

 “Inspiring Academic Excellence Across 5 Continents”